 More things to see and do around Magdeburg

-There is of course more to see and do in the neighbourhood of Magdeburg.
-For example, you can experience the Harz nature reserve and visit beautiful places like Thale, Quedlinburg and Wernigerode.
-You can also go to Hannover and see the beautiful Herrenhausen Gardens.
+There is of course more to see and do near Magdeburg.
+For example, you can experience the Harz nature area and visit beautiful places like Thale, Quedlinburg and Wernigerode.
+You can also go to Hanover and see the beautiful Herrenhausen Gardens.

 Visit to the German town of Waren - on Lake Müritz